-A site plan showing the size and location of all proposed and existing structures, septic systems, well, property lines, roads, wetlands, marshes, brooks and streams and shorefront with the setback clearly showned.
+A site plan showing the size and location of all proposed and existing structures, septic systems, well, property lines, roads, wetlands, marshes, brooks and streams, and shorefront with the setback clearly shown.

-No building permit is required for repairs, and/or maintenance, on existing buildings or structures such as, but not limited to: painting; replacement of rotten or weak wood or stonework, brickwork or masonry; replacement of doors or windows; replacement of siding or fire-resistant roofing; replacement of gutters, storm windows or blinds, so long as plumbing is not involved and no building permit is required.
+No building permit is required for repairs and/or maintenance on existing buildings or structures such as but not limited to: painting; replacement of rotten or weak wood or stonework, brickwork or masonry; replacement of doors or windows (if a direct replacement and not changing size or structure); replacement of siding or fire-resistant roofing; replacement of gutters, storm windows or blinds, so long as plumbing is not involved and no building permit is required.

-Note: If work is being done within the Historic District a COA may be required even if a building permit is not required.
+Note: For any work within the Historic District, additional oversight is required by the Code Enforcement Officer or the Planning Board even if a building permit is not required.
+Within the Historic District, all work is required to be compatible with the predominant architectural style.
+[Article VI – Zoning.]

-The fees for building permits shall be calculated upon the fair market value of the structure to be placed or erected upon a lot, the fair market value of the mobile home to be placed upon a lot, or the fair market value of the improvement to be made to an existing structure.
-The fees for building permits shall be:
+The fees for building permits shall be calculated on the fair market value of the mobile home, or the improvement to an existing structure, or the structure that is to be placed or erected upon a lot.
+Fees for building permits are:

-For new non-commercial structures containing one or more residential dwelling units, and for mobile homes containing a dwelling unit, $100.00 for the first $1,000.00 of fair market value or part thereof, and $3.00 for each additional $1,000.00 of fair market value.
+For new non-commercial structures containing one or more residential dwelling units, and for mobile homes containing a dwelling unit, $100 for the first $1,000 of fair market value or part thereof, and $3 for each additional $1,000 of fair market value.